CoreyJB247/cosmo_hud/README.md

 # Cosmo HUD

-Simple status HUD for FiveM and ESX inspired by NoPixel 3.0.
+Simple status HUD for FiveM and Now made for ND Core.
+It now includes hunger, thirst, alcohol and stamina

 ## Installation